rastri-dey/rastri-dey.github.io/_pages/about.md

 * Studying the Diffusion based generative models setup on the benchmark Transformer architectures (Transfuser++, Interfuser) and Vision-language models (LMDrive, CarLLaVA) to utilize them for generating adversarial scenarios to predict violations
 * Development for Perception Systems including Object data clustering, Classification and Target tracking under Lidar, Radar and Event camera system with deterministic and ML components
 * Deployment of safe controllers for building safety critical features like Adaptive Cruise Control (ACC) and Autonomous Emergency Braking (AEB) systems

+You can also find my work on [my google scholar page.]([https://academicpages.github.io/talks](https://scholar.google.com/citations?hl=en&view_op=list_works&authuser=1&gmla=AH8HC4y2KnaKupt03UHSWn5MHA7bHc5oJ3QtfMJZvjEy69TumJbo9ucypkms50RXizVSZfnX_fAUG2v_daITVQ&user=fe3QMp8AAAAJ))

+In parallel, I've been building a beginner-friendly research repository for [Language Model from scratch](https://github.com/rastri-dey/Ground-up-implementations-ML-algorithms-), to create foundations for a more evolved upcoming project.
+I also enjoy collective brainstorming sessions, hit me up if you have any project idea and want to collaborate!!